 Second, be cautious when using abbreviations.
 While abbreviations are commonly used in medicine, you should keep in mind that the risk of a medication error is increased when abbreviations are ambiguous or used incorrectly.
 So if you choose to use abbreviations in your prescriptions, be sure to only use well-known ones (some commonly used medical abbreviations can be found here).
 If you are unsure whether or not you should use an abbreviation, just spend the extra few seconds to write out your directions completely.

-Now we will go over how to properly write a prescription.
 Every prescription consists of seven parts: the prescriber’s information, the patient’s information, the recipe (the medication, or Rx), the signatura (the patient instructions or Sig), the dispensing instructions (how much medication to be dispensed to the patient or Disp), the number of refills (or Rf), and the prescriber’s signature (including his or her National Provider Identifier and/or Drug Enforcement Agency number).
 Below, we will review each of these sections in more detail.

 How to write a prescription in 7 steps: